-Loosen temperature sending unit fitting at rear of cylinder head to allow air to escape when filling system.
+1. Loosen temperature sending unit fitting or plug in thermostat housing to allow air to escape when filling system.

-IMPORTANT: When adding coolant to the system, use the appropriate coolant solution. ( See ENGINE COOLANT SPECIFICATIONS in Fuels, Lubricants, and Coolant Section for mixing of coolant ingredients before adding to cooling system.)
+IMPORTANT: When adding coolant to the system, use the appropriate coolant solution.
+(See DIESEL ENGINE COOLANTS.
+SUPPLEMENTAL ADDITIVE INFORMATION in Fuels, Lubricants, and Coolant section for mixing of coolant ingredients before adding to cooling system.)